KamilKirstein90/Flesh-and-Blood-Player-Tools/README.md

 # DeckBuildingAppKt
-An App that uses an API from FabDB to load cards and create decklits of this cards in the app.
+An App that uses an API from FabDB to load cards.
+This cards then can be filterd by set and class.
+Also the app has a lifecounter that can be used for some flesh and blood games.